 The Venue, Downtown Martinsville

-Head for Downtown Martinsville on Sunday, December 8 to enjoy some holiday cheer at this year's Bobby Helms Jingle Bell Rock Christmas Music Spectacular and Christmas Tree Lighting!
+Head for Downtown Martinsville on Sunday, December 7 to enjoy some holiday cheer at this year's Bobby Helms Jingle Bell Rock Christmas Music Spectacular and Christmas Tree Lighting!
 There will be live music, fun holiday characters, carriage rides and more beginning at 5 pm, with the tree lighting up on the courthouse lawn at approximately 7 pm.
 Come out and enjoy the season with an event that's fun for all ages!
-New this year will be vendor booths, a 30-foot Christmas tree and ice skating.
+Snap a selfie with the 30-foot Christmas tree and enjoy some ice skating.
 Yes, we said ice skating!
 Part of Jefferson Street will be transformed into an ice skating rink using synthetic ice.
 Skating will be available on both Saturday and Sunday and skates will be available for rent on site.

 Art Sanctuary of Indiana

 The Martinsville High School Choir presents their annual Madrigal Dinner at the Art Sanctuary of Indiana.
 This medieval period performance is a festive and entertaining way to celebrate the holiday season.
-Choose from two performance dates, December 7 and 9, then enjoy a tasty dinner served by students in period costume as the Lords and Ladies of the court entertain you with a musical tale.
+Choose from two performance dates, December 19 and 20, then enjoy a tasty dinner served by students in period costume as the Lords and Ladies of the court entertain you with a musical tale.
 Tickets are available online, and this event does typically sell out, so get them early!
-Tickets at artestianfinearts.ludus.com
+This year marks the 60th Anniversary of the Martinsville HS Madrigal Dinners.
+Tickets at artestianfinearts.ludus.com.